 Travelling the world gave me an appreciation for food with flavour, spice, and creativity.
-Gone where the days of roast beef or roast chicken with mashed potatoes and gravy, a staple in my house when I was growing up.
+Gone were the days of roast beef or roast chicken with mashed potatoes and gravy, a staple in my house when I was growing up.
 While I can appreciate those family dinners, I crave flavour.

 When I’m on the road, I lean towards fresh foods, street foods.
 I guess, in a way, it feels as though I am eating delicious home cooking.
 Plus there is the fact that street food is more budget friendly.

-Since my first trip in Asia I have been on the look out for cheap and delicious eats in Canada.
+Since my first trip in Asia, I have been on the look out for cheap and delicious eats in Canada.
 Expedia Canada asked me to share the best, on-a-budget meals across Canada.

 These are the best meals I’ve had, for under $15.